 The good news is that there are real lasting solutions.
 Professor Marvin Olasky, perhaps the foremost social policy expert in America, in his landmark book, The Tragedy 0f American Compassion, says “the key to the future, as always, is understanding the past.”
-He shows, using historical documentation, how we can greatly decrease much of our government’s bloated welfare budgets, which are our largest expenditures (next to military costs), through privately directed compassion, thereby saving our social welfare net from bankruptcy
+He shows, using historical documentation, how we can greatly decrease much of our government’s bloated welfare budgets, which are our largest expenditures (next to military costs), through privately directed compassion, thereby saving our social welfare net from bankruptcy and collapse.

 America, from its inception, was a Christian experiment.
 Every institution, including charity for the truly needy, for the elderly, the sick and for education was based upon biblical values.
 From the time of the Pilgrims, the colonies were a shining example to the world, “a City on a Hill. ”With very little government and very low taxes they managed to create the world’s greatest nation out of a barren wilderness in two centuries.

 Marvin Olasky says, “By the 1840’s and 1850’s [private] societies to help the ‘worthy poor’...were springing up in every major American city.”
 To this day the best and most effective care comes from America’s army of Christian charities, many of which were founded in the 19th century.